 Microsoft first announced that Basic Authentication for most Exchange Online Services will be turned off on 13 October 2020.
 In response to the COVID-19 crisis and knowing that priorities of their customers changed, they have decided to postpone disabling Basic Authentication in Exchange Online for those tenants still actively using it until the second half of 2021.

 Once Basic Authentication was disabled,you must use clients that support Modern Authentication to access their mailbox.
 With modern authentication, your credential will not be sent to O365 which provide an enhanced the security and access reliability.
 Instead, you will be directed to CUHK Login.
 If you have enrolled DUO 2FA, you will be asked to confirm to enter 2FA for a better email protection.

 Remote PowerShell (for technical support)

-Services still support Basic Authentication after 13 October 2020:
+Services still support Basic Authentication after the second half of 2021: